softwaremill/ox/doc/streaming/selecting-from-channels.md

 * `Sink.sendClause(value)` - to send a value to a channel
 * `Default(value)` - to return the given value from the `select`, if no other clause can be immediately satisfied

-## Receiving from exactly one channel
+## Receiving exactly one value from multiple channels

 The most common use-case for `select` is to receive exactly one value from a number of channels.
 There's a dedicated `select` variant for this use-case, which accepts a number of `Source`s, for which receive clauses are created.
 The